Baby Essentials for the First 3 Months You Can’t Forget About

 It’s fast and easy to use.

-It’s not invasive and I can even use it on my baby when she’s sleeping.
-I like how it can be used on adults as well.
-It’s helpful that the unit has replacement filters.
+It’s not invasive; I can even use it on my baby when sleeping.

 35. Nail clippers

-I bought an all-in-one nail clipper/scissors/file/tweezers set and I’m so glad I did.
+I bought an all-in-one nail clipper/scissors/file/tweezers set, and I’m so glad I did.

 36. Humidifier